Prescription and Illicit Drug Abuse

 - Do not stop taking medication on your own.
 Talk to your doctor if you are having side effects or other problems with a medication.

-- Learn about the medicine’s possible interactions with alcohol and other prescription and over-the-counter medicines.
+- Learn about the medicine’s possible interactions with alcohol and other prescription and over-the-counter medicines, and follow your doctor’s instructions to avoid these interactions.